Jakufu/requirement-analysis/README.md

 - **Cost and Time Estimation**: Facilitates accurate estimation of project cost, resources, and time.
 - **Quality Assurance**: Ensures that the final product meets the specified requirements, leading to higher customer satisfaction.

+  ## Key Activities in Requirement Analysis.
+1. Requirement Gathering
+- Engage with stakeholders to collect initial requirements.
+- Use various techniques like interviews, surveys, and workshop
+2. Requirement Elicitation
+- Refine and elaborate on the gathered requirements.
+- Use techniques like brainstorming, focus groups, and prototyping.
+3. Requirement Documentation
+- Document the requirements in a detailed and structured format.
+- Use requirement specification documents, user stories, and use cases.
+4. Requirement Analysis and Modeling
+- Analyze and prioritize the requirements.
+- Create models to visualize and understand the requirements.
+5. Requirement Validation.
+- Review and validate the requirements with stakeholders.
+- Define acceptance criteria and ensure traceability.